WordPress is a powerful CMS. More than 800 million sites across the world use the platform.

 MonsterInsights is a top option to consider for this.

-The plugin has more than 2 million active installations.
+The plugin has more than three million active installations.
 It’s definitely the most popular Google Analytics plugin on the market today.

 After installing this, you’ll have access to audience reports, behavior reports, content reports, and ecommerce reports (if applicable).